What is a humanist wedding?

 An increasing number of humanist weddings are being chosen because people wish to mark their marriage with a bespoke ceremony that their friends and family can enjoy with them.

 Humanist Ceremonies has been providing non-religious ceremonies since 1896.
 It trains and accredits a limited number of celebrants per year.
 All new celebrants are assigned an experienced mentor and there is a large network of celebrants that help each other with advice and suggestions.
 This means that you can be assured of the high quality of the service of your celebrant.
 In addition, professional indemnity and public liability insurance mean that if I trip up during the ceremony, and knock over your 5 tiered wedding cake, then I’m insured for the accident.
-It also means that if I were hit by a bus, the large Humanist Ceremonies’ network would be able to find an accredited celebrant as a good substitute.
-I hope that neither of these imagined accidents ever happens but it’s reassuring to know that there is a central body which you can contact.
+It also means that, in the unlikely event I was unavailable to conduct your ceremony, the nationwide network of Humanist Ceremonies’ celebrants would be able to find another accredited celebrant as a good substitute.
+I hope that this never happens but it’s reassuring to know that there is a central body which you can contact.

-Firstly, we have an initial meeting (in person, on the telephone or via Skype), where you can ask me as many questions as you like, regarding humanism, or my work as a celebrant, or your wedding, so you can decide if you wish to proceed with me for your ceremony.
+Firstly, we have an initial meeting (in person, on the telephone or via Skype), where you can ask me questions (e.g. regarding humanism, my work as a celebrant, or your wedding) so you can decide if you wish to proceed with me for your ceremony.

 Then, if you choose me, we organise a private creative consultation to find out the details of what you would like and how you envisage the ceremony to be; this is usually in person but sometimes Skype is a good solution to people’s busy lives.